A14 Junctions 7-9 Kettering Bypass Improvement

 When and where is this happening?

-Work will take place from immediately east of junction 7 (A43) to immediately west of junction 9 (A509) on the A14.
+The works took place immediately from the east of junction 7 (A43) to immediately west of junction 9 (A509) on the A14.

 In the November 2011 Autumn Statement, the Chancellor announced that the A14 Kettering Bypass Improvements scheme would be prepared for start of construction before 2015.
 Following this, the Budget 2012 announcement confirmed the start of construction to be in financial year 2013/14.

-As planned, this scheme commenced construction on 11 November 2013 and we expect the scheme to open to traffic in financial year 2015/16.
+As planned, this scheme commenced construction on 11 November 2013 and the third lane on both carriageways was opened for traffic 01 May 2015.

 Why is this happening and what will it cost?

 The A14 is an important road that connects the M1 and M6 motorways in the Midlands with the A1, the M11 and the east coast ports near Felixstowe.
 Because of its links with the port, it is part of the Trans-European Network.
 The section around Kettering suffers from congestion and poor journey times daily.
-By improving this section we aim to create smoother and more reliable journeys, contribute to the region's economy and to allow for the increased demand in the area that will occur as a result of the Government's Growth Agenda to develop 40,500 homes in the area.
+By improving this section we have created smoother and more reliable journeys, we have contributed to the region's economy and allowed for the increase in demand within the area that will occur as a result of the Government's Growth Agenda to develop 40,500 homes in the area.

 The estimated outturn cost of £42 million was approved by the Secretary of State for Transport in June 2013 prior to the start of construction.